mercari/gaurun/SPEC.md

  * [GET /stat/app](#get-statapp)
  * [GET /config/app](#get-configapp)

-URI of each API is configurable.
-But the method is fixed.
+URI and method of each API is fixed.

 ### POST /push